What All Parents Need to Know About Hand Foot Mouth Disease

 What parents can do

 When children start school, their risk of catching a virus from another child increases.
 That’s why it’s important that you make sure they properly wash their hands regularly.

-If they appear to be coming down with a cold or a flu, it’s best that they stay at home where they can recover and not spread virus to other children
+If they appear to be coming down with a cold or the flu, it’s best that they stay at home where they can recover and not spread the virus to other children

-If you child shows symptoms of HFMD, immediately call your doctor and keep your child hydrated.
+If your child shows symptoms of HFMD, immediately call your doctor and keep your child hydrated.

 Be sure to check out for more insightful stories, questions, and answers from parents and experts alike.
 If you have any insights, questions or comments regarding the topic, please share them in our Comment box below.